deletehead/the_hax/external_methodology.md

   - Cryptographic
   - Configuration
   - Reporting
+- Remember:
   - USE A DEBUGGER!
 Don't just guess how things are being parsed, debug it.
 It's worth it.
 Debug the code, the server, AND the DB!
+  - CHECK DOCUMENTATION.
+Don't just hunt for requests and hope that you've issued an interesting request.
+Check the docs and see what's possible.
+  - When API testing, look for as simple a request as you can find and play with that.
+Less things will go wrong.
 - Identify how the application routes requests
 - Find what portions of the app are available to unauthenticated/guest users -- find what will cue you in to what this is and then analyze interesting functionality, esp looking for thing such as SQL injection and logic flaws
 - Check for object injection (like in PHP, Perl, etc.)